-Against that backdrop, Mrs. Annie Mary (Krider) Kirker was killed in her home in a tranquil and affluent section of Mifflin Township on December 16, 1920.
+Against that backdrop, Mrs. Annie Mary (Crider) Kirker was killed in her home in a tranquil and affluent section of Mifflin Township on December 16, 1920.
 She had been robbed, beaten, and shot once in the head; her body was found by her 19-year old daughter, Anna, when she returned home from college after a several day absence.

-Though there were no witnesses to the crime, which occurred in a secluded home with no nearby neighbors, a black man had been seen in the neighborhood.
+Though there were no witnesses to the crime, which occurred in a secluded home with no nearby neighbors, a Black man had been seen in the neighborhood.
 Also, a bloody trail was left in the snow and a bloody coat was recovered.
-Jewelry and other items were missing from Kirker’s home.

 A third theory focused on a “tramp” who had apparently been at the home and in the area.
 After being surveilled by police, he was dropped as a suspect.

 A week after his arrest, while in the hospital recovering from wounds that doctors thought might be fatal, Thomas jumped out a third story window and fled.
 A massive and frenzied nationwide manhunt ensued.
 The guard stationed at Thomas’s door was later determined to have been drunk.

 A recent and excellent reexamination of this case in the Pittsburgh Post-Gazette emphasized the prejudicial racism of that era and makes a compelling case that Thomas was innocent.
-In this version of the case, originally advanced by Robert Vann, Kirker’s husband, Albert, committed the murder and staged the crime scene, while police, wittingly or unwittingly, abetted this effort by planting evidence in Thomas’s room and building a case against an easily-demonized black man.
+In this version of the case, originally advanced by Robert Vann, Kirker’s husband, Albert H., 51, committed the murder and staged the crime scene, while police abetted this effort by planting evidence in Thomas’s room and building a case against an easily-demonized Black man.